Home Compare APG vs MTZ

 APi Group vs MasTec: Which Stock Looks Stronger in 2026?

-APi leads structurally, with valuation as the clearest single gap between the two profiles.
+APi holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 MasTec still has the edge on growth, which keeps the comparison from looking entirely one-sided.
-The market setup is broadly comparable for both — no clear directional signal from price behavior.
+The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

 Valuation still does most of the heavy lifting in this comparison.
-The overall score gap is 14 points in favour of APi Group Corporation.
+APi Group Corporation leads by 15 points on the overall comparison score.

 INDUSTRY COMPARISON